7 Expert Tips for the Common App Essay

-Students tend to go one of two ways with the Common App essay: They either write way too much and struggle to trim down their statement, or they write too little and end up coming across as superficial and generic.
+Students tend to go one of two ways with the Common App essay: They either write way too much and struggle to trim it down, or they write way too little and end up sounding superficial and generic.

 The Common App essay word count range is 250-650 words.
-But just how long should your statement be exactly?
-Admissions Blog advises aiming for around 500 words, and former Tufts University admissions officer Becky Leichtling concurs.
+But just how long should your statement be?
+Admissions Blog advises aiming for around 500 words.
+And former Tufts University admissions officer Becky Leichtling concurs.